aws-samples/aws-eda-slurm-cluster/docs/deploy-parallel-cluster.md

 | Config Stack Output                     | Description
 |-----------------------------------------|------------------
-| Command01SubmitterMountHeadNode         | Mounts the Slurm cluster's shared file system, adds it to /etc/fstab.
+| Command01_MountHeadNodeNfs              | Mounts the Slurm cluster's shared file system at /opt/slurm/{{ClusterName}}.
+This provides access to the configuration script used in the next step.
-| Command03SubmitterConfigure             | Configure the submission host so it can directly access the Slurm cluster.
+| Command03_SubmitterConfigure            | Configure the submission host so it can directly access the Slurm cluster.
+Update /etc/fstab with the mount in the previous step.

 The first command simply mounts the head node's NFS file system so you have access to the Slurm commands and configuration.

 The second command runs an ansible playbook that configures the submission host so that it can run the Slurm commands for the cluster.
+It will also compile the Slurm binaries for the OS distribution and CPU architecture of your host.
 It also configures the modulefile that sets up the environment to use the slurm cluster.

+**NOTE**: When the new modulefile is created, you need to refresh your shell environment before the modulefile can be used.
+You can do this by opening a new shell or by sourcing your .profile: `source ~/.profile`.

 The clusters have been configured so that a submission host can use more than one cluster by simply changing the modulefile that is loaded.